kouwis/Full_Body_LandMarks/README.md

 ### Explained

-In this repo used [Mediapipe](https://google.github.io/mediapipe/solutions/solutions.html) solutions in sections
+In this repo used [Mediapipe](https://google.github.io/mediapipe/solutions/solutions.html) solutions in sections:

 - Face Mesh
 - Hands